-- Click here to read our analysis of the flight data and documentation associated with the March 2004 flight by N85VM from Guantnamo Bay to Morocco
+- Click here to read our analysis of the flight data and documentation associated with the March 2004 flight by N85VM from Guantanamo Bay to Morocco

-- Click here to read our analysis of the flight data and documentation associated with the April 2004 flight by N85VM from Guantnamo Bay to Romania and then Morocco
+- Click here to read our analysis of the flight data and documentation associated with the April 2004 flight by N85VM from Guantanamo Bay to Romania and then Morocco

 Given that al-Hawsawi was held in Lithuania, it is likely that he was among those moved back to Afghanistan in March 2006, when VIOLET closed, and held in the CIA-run DETENTION SITE BROWN.

 DoD records document that al-Hawsawi was transferred out of the CIA’s secret prison network and into US military detention in Guantánamo Bay on 4 September 2006, after three and a half years (1280-1282 days) in CIA secret detention.
 This transfer took place alongside the other HVDs in custody at that time.
 In the case of some other HVDs, however, CIA records state that they were transferred a day later, on 5 September 2006.
 Regardless of these inconsistencies in records, it does appears that all HVDs were moved out of CIA custody and transferred to Guantánamo Bay on 4 September or 5 September 2006.This final transfer was announced by President Bush, as part of a wider disclosure about the CIA’s use of secret prisons.